 The group study room comprises three distinct spaces in one large study room, and has been designed for the collaborative study of mathematics.

-The School has an array of excellent computing facilities - for high-performance, resource-heavy tasks, as well up-to-date software packages for everyday use.
+The Department has an array of excellent computing facilities - for high-performance, resource-heavy tasks, as well up-to-date software packages for everyday use.

 A wide variety of software is installed on machines and available for use by students and staff.
 This includes office software, specialist mathematical and scientific software, and open source applications.